 The Junior League of Boca Raton, Inc. supports a wide variety of projects by providing funds and trained volunteers.
 The League’s present community issues include hunger, child welfare, and nonprofit support.
-Our volunteer work helps with these issues through the following programs.
+Our volunteer work helps with these issues through the Community Garden, Feeding the Community projects, Nonprofit Assistance programs, as well as the following programs.

 Spirit of Giving Network (SOGN)

-PA is an issue-oriented committee that advocates for community needs, League interests and for the focus areas of the State Public Affairs Committee.
+Public Affairs is an issue-oriented committee that advocates for community needs, League interests and for the focus areas of the State Public Affairs Committee.
 This project improves the JLBR’s ability to oversee attention and involvement in our League’s focus areas.
-Current focus areas are: Children aging out of the foster care system, Gender specific programming for girls in the juvenile justice system, Childhood obesity and nutrition, Booster seat requirements for children over the age of three, Human trafficking, Cyber crimes and cyber bullying, and the Guardian ad litem program.
+Current focus areas are: children aging out of the foster care system, gender specific programming for girls in the juvenile justice system, childhood obesity and nutrition, booster seat requirements for children over the age of three, human trafficking, cyber crimes and cyber bullying, and the guardian ad litem program.

 *For more information on any of the Junior League’s community projects contact us at 561-620-2553 or firstname.lastname@example.org.